ijprest/tools/_show-usage.md

 $$   $ (dollar sign)
 ```

-Note that these escape sequences are supported in help-text only.
-They are not
+Note that these escape sequences are supported in help-text and version-text
-allowed in switch / flag names or positional-argument names.
+only.
+They are not allowed in switch / flag names or positional-argument names.

 # License (MIT)